WebGHC/webghc.github.io/_posts/2017-07-16-buildinglibcedited.md

 title: If you build it... (revised 25 July 2017)
 date: 2017-07-25 00:00:01
 ---
-## If you build it... (revised 25 July 2017)
+## If you build it... (revised 3 August 2017)
 _GHC is directly dependent on some 'commonly available system resources'.
 Two of them are compiler-rt and libc.
 We'll cover how to build them to WebAssembly._
 _With these two libraries available, we should be able to compile C code to runnable WebAssembly.
 We'll go over what the process looks like to compile C code and run it in the browser._

 ### Setup
 To be able to do any of this, you'll need a working build of a modern version of Clang (We're using Clang 6).
-If you don't have one, it's [easy enough to build Clang/LLVM yourself](https://clang.llvm.org/get_started.html).
+If you don't have one, it's [easy enough to build Clang/LLVM yourself](https://llvm.org/docs/GettingStarted.html).
+You should follow the normal procedure with one exception; you'll actually need to build [WebAssembly's fork of lld](https://github.com/WebAssembly/lld) instead of the mainstream LLVM one as of right now.
+So clone that version into the `llvm/tools` instead of LLVM's.
 Once you've got those built, make sure to add the `bin` directories of LLVM and Clang to your `PATH`. clang, llvm-ar, lld, and llvm-config should all be able to be found using `which`.
 Set clang to be your environment's C compiler with `export CC="clang"`.
 Set default flags with `export CFLAGS="-target wasm32-unknown-unknown-wasm -nostdinc -nodefaultlibs -nostartfiles"`.
 As a sanity check, running `$CC $CFLAGS -v` should yield several lines of output, the first of which should look like this...
 ```bash